csmith763/homepage/docs/source/OutreachBlogPosts/intro_examples/fenced_area/fenced_area.rst

     :zoom_drag: true
     :full_screen_button: true

-There are other ways to solve this problem, if you are familiar with calculus explore more in the dropdown.
+One additional way to solve this problem, as mentioned above, is with calculus.
+If you are familiar with calculus, explore more in the dropdown below.

 .. dropdown:: Calculus Based Solution
    :icon: light-bulb

    A derivative is the slope of the tangent line at a specific point of a function.
-Hence, the greater the derivative at a point the greater the slope.
-At a critical point, the derivative is zero and taking a second derivative tells us if it is a min or max.
-This is useful in optimization since a derivative of 0 means that there is a change in slope in the function.
-As seen in the table method, the derivative at the point where the max is would be 0 since it changes from increasing to decreasing areas.
-Therefore, if we know how to take the derivative of our mathematical for area and set it equal to 0 we can find the point at which the area is the max.
+Hence, the greater the derivative at a point, the greater the slope of the tangent line.
+At a critical point, the derivative is zero and taking a second derivative tells us if this point is a minimum or maximum.
+This is useful in optimization, since a derivative of 0 means that there is a change in slope in the function. :boldblue:`Is this really apparent from the table?` As seen in the table method, the derivative at the point where the max is would be 0 since it changes from increasing to decreasing areas.
+Therefore, if we know how to take the derivative of our mathematical expression for the area and set it equal to 0, we can find the point at which the area is a maximum.

    .. math::

       \begin{gathered}
-      Area = 15b - b^2\\
+      Area = 15l - l^2\\
-      \frac{dArea}{db} = 15 - 2b\\
+      \frac{dA}{dl} = 15 - 2l\\
-      0 = 15 - 2b\\
+      0 = 15 - 2l\\
-      b = 7.5
+      l = 7.5
       \end{gathered}

   We have arrived at the same solution as the other methods!
-As we can see, taking the derivative is often a very quick and easy way to get to a maximum and even a minimum value.
-It will also tell us if there is more than one point at which there is a maximum and minimum.
+As we can see, taking the derivative is often a very quick and easy way to get to a maximum (or a minimum) value.
+It can also tell us if there is more than one point at which there is a maximum and minimum, but in this case :math:`l` just has one optimal value.

 Conclusion
 ``````````
+Optimization is a tool that can be applied to a wide variety of problems, even those that arise in everyday life.
+In this example, we built a continuous rectangular fence and found the optimal length and width values to maximize the area inside the fence subject to a constraint on the total perimeter.
-Optimization is not just a tool that mathematicians and engineers can use.
-It can be applied to the simplest of problems that you may need to solve in your everyday life.
-It also allows different answers to be ascertained by changing the constraints and design parameters.
-In this example, we built a continuous rectangular fence, but in real life we might want to build a fence with the house as one of the sides so a new constraint would be having one side be a constant value.
-We could also remove the constraint of the fence being rectangular, perhaps a circle or a hexagon would allow for a greater area.
-Optimization allows us to solve for a variety of possibilities and by following the same methodology, one solution’s approach can easily be modified to come to a different answer.
+However, in real life we might want to build a fence with the house as one of the sides, so a new constraint might be having one side as constant value.
+We could also remove the assumption that the fence is rectangular, as perhaps a circle or a hexagon would allow for a greater area.
+Optimization allows us to solve for a variety of possibilities, and, by following the same methodology, one solution approach can easily be modified to modify the problem and arrive at a different solution.

-In the next sections we’ll take a look to see how optimization can have physics-based applications.
+In the next section we will investigate how optimization can be applied for a physics-based application.